-And so the search for tasty tomatoes sends me, yet again, to a farmers market or stand, paying higher prices in the hopes of a tomato that actually tastes good, or even delicious.
+And so the search for tasty tomatoes sends me, yet again, to a farmers market or stand.
+I’m willing to pay higher prices in the hopes of a tomato that actually tastes good, or even delicious.

 Yesterday I stopped at a farmers stand and bought both heirloom and “regular” hybrid tomatoes.
-The heirlooms were almost twice the cost (per pound) as the regular and that price differential caused me to wonder exactly what makes a tomato heirloom and why they command such a high price.
+The heirlooms were almost twice the cost (per pound) as the regular.
+That price differential caused me to wonder exactly what makes a tomato heirloom and why they command such a high price.
 Do they really taste better than “hybrid” tomatoes?

 A generally accepted definition of heirloom tomatoes comes from Taylor’s Guide to Heirloom Vegetables.
 To be an heirloom variety, the tomato must meet three criteria: